 In the mid 1970's, the band got a much needed injection of youth.
 Lonnie's son, Bill Kava, took over on clarinet.
 About a year later, Lonnie's youngest son, Kelly Kava, became The Kava's first permanent drummer.
 In about another year, The Kava's got their first full time trumpet player, Dave Cuba, a relative of Isidore's.
 All three were teenagers at the time.
 Dave joined the Navy after graduating high school in the early 1980's, so Norman's youngest son, Brad Koza, took over on trumpet when he wasn't much bigger than his trumpet!
 Boy the ladies swooned over him!!
 After playing for quite a few years, Brad moved away in the mid 1990's to pursue employment opportunities, but has since returned to the area and sits in occasionally.
 To replace Brad, The Kava's recruited their cousin, John Yrkoski, to play trumpet.
 Having all grown up together as farming neighbors, John, like the other band members, is a veteran of the whole Nebraska Polish music tradition.
 John also has his own band called The Traveling Musicians.

 There you have it!
-The history of The Kava Orchestra.
+The history of The Kava's Polish Band.
 We tried to mention all the former members we could remember, and we apologize to anyone we may have left out.
 We would like to take this opportunity to thank everyone who has ever played with The Kava's, including all the musicians who have just "sat in" for a gig, or a few tunes.
 We also want to thank everyone who has been kind enough to hire our band over the years, and a big thank you to everyone who has listened and danced to our music, especially the ones who do so regularly.
 Last and not least, a very special thank you to all our families and significant others for your patience, understanding and tolerating our noisy, expensive and time consuming musical passion.
 Through all of that they are still our biggest supporters.
 With the help of all you wonderful polka fans out there, hopefully our future will be as bright and colorful as our past.